 Dr. Hans Graber at the University of Miami was awarded an RFP-II grant at $800,000 to lead the RFP-II project entitled “Monitoring of Oil Spill and Seepage Using Satellite Radars” that consisted of 1 institution and 8 research team members.
 Dr. Graber and his team worked toward a technological development that will increase situational awareness for agencies tasked with oil spill response.
 As part of the proposed work, the investigators aimed to develop a new statistics-based oil detection algorithm based upon a complete reanalysis of the Deepwater Horizon (DWH) Synthetic Aperture Radar (SAR) dataset.
 The DWH dataset consists of over 600 SAR images from 9 different satellites, each with unique metadata and image access protocols.
 Dr. Graber’s team developed a common metadata system for SAR to facilitate the use of the DWH imagery for algorithm development, as well as aid the application of the algorithm they developed to future satellite platforms.
 In keeping with the project goal of advancing the use of satellite SAR to improve oil spill response, and GOMRI’s encouragement to its various grantees to work together toward common goals, Dr. Graber’s team also participated in the Surface Current Oil Pathways Experiment (SCOPE) in collaboration with the CARTHE consortium.
 The forthcoming scientific results from this unexpected opportunity provide an important supplement to the technology development component of the project.

-Dr. Graber’s research has to date resulted in 2 peer-reviewed publications with 2 more in preparation and 2 datasets being submitting to the GoMRI Information and Data Cooperative (GRIIDC), which are/will be available to the public.
+Dr. Graber’s research has to date research resulted in 3 peer-reviewed publications, 5 scientific conference presentations and 2 datasets being submitting to the GoMRI Information and Data Cooperative (GRIIDC), which are/will be available to the public.
 Dr. Graber engaged 2 students over his award period.
 Significant outcomes of his research according to GoMRI Research Theme are highlighted below.

 Theme 4: Technology Developments